craigfay/changelog/README.md

 ### August 18, 2019
 * GraphQL has its own type language that’s used the write GraphQL schemas: The [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51)  (SDL)
 * GraphQL has a clear separation between structure and behavior.
 Each field in a GraphQL schema is backed by a resolver.
+* An RPC-style (Remote Procedure Call) system is one where requesters can trigger functions remotely.

 ### August 12, 2019
 * In Javascript, es6 allows for dynamic property names: